The Giant Misconception About Oregon Coast Sea Foam: Actually Awesome

 There are rare times on the central coast that mudflows from storms upstream will cause some browning around Lincoln City.
 That's fairly rare.

-Dinoflagellates really create the most spectacular sight.
-These are bioluminescent phytoplankton – meaning they glow like fireflies.
-A common misnomer is calling “phosphorescence,” but that's completely incorrect.
+Dinoflagellates really create the most spectacular sight, and when sea foam really goes bonkers in those large bloom events your chances of seeing these and their stunning glowing effect increases.
+They are bioluminescent phytoplankton – meaning they glow like fireflies.
+A common misnomer is calling it “phosphorescence,” but that's completely incorrect.

 You can on rare occasions see what's called “glowing sand” at night, around the wet sand at the tide line.
 Scuffle your feet backwards and you'll see tiny bluish, green sparks.
 They can resemble a briefly glowing glowstick, or even a small galaxy erupting if you stomp in pools of sea water that have been around awhile.
 More on Oregon Coast Sea Foam